openharmony/third_party_cangjie_runtime/stdlib/doc/libs/std_en/unittest_prop_test/unittest_prop_test_package_api/unittest_prop_test_package_interfaces.md

 Function: Generates a Gaussian-distributed random number of type [Float64](../../core/core_package_api/core_package_intrinsics.md#float64) with the specified mean and standard deviation.

-By default, generates a [Float64](../../core/core_package_api/core_package_intrinsics.md#float64) type random number following a Gaussian distribution with mean 0.0 and standard deviation 1.0.
-The mean represents the expected value (location parameter) determining the distribution's position, while the standard deviation (scale parameter) determines the distribution's magnitude.
+By default, generates a random number of type [Float64](../../core/core_package_api/core_package_intrinsics.md#float64) following a Gaussian distribution with mean 0.0 and standard deviation 1.0.
+The mean is the expected value, acting as the location parameter that determines the distribution's position, while the standard deviation is the scale parameter that determines the distribution's spread.
 This function calls `nextGaussianFloat64Implement` to obtain the return value.
-Thus, when a subclass inherits [Random](../../random/random_package_api/random_package_classes.md#class-random) and overrides the `nextGaussianFloat64Implement` function, calling this function on the subclass will return the overridden function's result.
+Therefore, when a subclass inherits [Random](../../random/random_package_api/random_package_classes.md#class-random) and overrides the `nextGaussianFloat64Implement` function, calling this function in the subclass will return the overridden function's result.

 Parameters: